kamilmazurek/hexagonal-architecture-template/README.md

 * [Hexagonal Architecture Template on LibHunt](https://www.libhunt.com/r/hexagonal-architecture-template)

 ## Author
 Created by [Kamil Mazurek](https://kamilmazurek.pl), a Software Engineer based in Warsaw, Poland.
+You can also find me on my [LinkedIn profile - Kamil Mazurek](https://www.linkedin.com/in/kamil-mazurek).

 ## Disclaimer

 THIS SOFTWARE IS FOR EDUCATIONAL PURPOSES ONLY.
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
-THE AUTHOUR SHALL NOT BE LIABLE FOR ANY DAMAGES, CLAIM OR OTHER LIABILITY ARISING FROM THE USE OF THE SOFTWARE OR OTHER DEALINGS IN THE SOFTWARE.
+THE AUTHOR SHALL NOT BE LIABLE FOR ANY DAMAGES, CLAIM OR OTHER LIABILITY ARISING FROM THE USE OF THE SOFTWARE OR OTHER DEALINGS IN THE SOFTWARE.

 Spring Boot is a trademark of Broadcom Inc. and/or its subsidiaries.